the scariest part of publishing a book

 The Marcy Shawl – a knitting pattern

 If you’ve been following my Instagram posts, then you know I’ve been working on writing something a bit different for me: a knitting pattern, known as The Marcy Shawl.
 And I’ve said I’m posting it on my blog for free.
-Which I totally am.
-It’s here.
-Download at will.
-But I’ve got a favor to ask.

 The Marcy Shawl – DK weight version